narkq/YAUS/README.markdown

 This is a really clumsy attempt at porting Sphinx built-in stemmers to PHP without losing much in performance.

-Installation procedure is as usual:
+Installation procedure is as usual, but you need to build `libsphinx` first:

     cd <extension path>
+    cd libsphinx
+    ./buildconf.sh
+    ./configure
+    make
+    cd ..
     phpize
     ./configure
     make